Nintendo Entertainment System models: PAL versions

 Nintendo also marketed the NES in PAL regions through local distributors, though the console did not find as much success as it did in North America.
 In Europe, it was first released in Scandinavia in late 1986.
 Nintendo then partnered with Mattel in 1987 to distribute the NES in the United Kingdom and Italy; the same year, the console was introduced to France, Belgium, the Netherlands, and Luxembourg via Nintendo Entertainment Systems International (NESI), a French private company led by former NOA salesperson Ron Judy.
 However, Mattel's lackluster marketing effort in the face of strong competition from the home computer market led Nintendo to give the British distribution rights to NESI the following year.
 NESI handed over its distribution rights to Bandai in 1992 before Nintendo reclaimed them in 1995.
-Countries in Eastern Europe did not receive as much attention as their western counterparts, with the NES making its debut in Hungary in 1991 via the Austrian distributor.
+Other parts of the European market were not given as much attention, with the NES making its debut in Hungary, for example, in 1991 via the Austrian distributor.

 In Oceania, Mattel gained the distribution rights for Australia and New Zealand, with both receiving the NES in mid-1987.
 While the console fared better in those countries compared to Europe, it did not gain significant traction until c.
 1993.
 The same year, Nintendo established a regional subsidiary—Nintendo Australia—and subsequently reclaimed the distribution rights the following year.

 Europe was split into two zones for distribution; the United Kingdom and Italy were designated as PAL-A, while the rest of Europe was designated as PAL-B. Consoles from one zone are not compatible with games from the other zone.
-Also, unique to the French NES consoles is the inclusion of an AV port that outputs RGB video via a SCART connector instead of composite; however, since the NES is not capable of RGB output (in its original form), it converts the native composite signal to RGB.
+Also, unique to the French NES consoles is the inclusion of an audiovisual (AV) port that outputs RGB video via a SCART connector instead of composite; however, since the NES is not capable of RGB output (in its original form), it converts the native composite signal to RGB.